 (i) Thermal and Renewable power generation assets includes plant and machinery and related land and buildings and decommissioning costs with a net book value of £137.3m and £58.7m (2024: £119.0m and £68.1m) respectively.
-Additionally, Other assets includes £49.5m in relation to decommissioning costs for Gas Storage assets (2024: £55.3m). (ii) Represents the carrying value of development assets transferred from intangible assets (note 13) which have reached the consent stage and have been approved for construction and the reclassification of certain software assets to intangible assets. (iii) Exceptional impairment charges of £7.2m relate primarily to the Group's restructuring of SSE Enterprise (see note 7) (2024: exceptional impairment charge of £134.1m (relating to the Group's network and the interval of the detate of the detated of the detated by the second care of the detated of the detated by th the Group's gas storage operations at Aldbrough and Atwick). (iv) Disposals in the current year primarily relate to the derecognition of assets associated with the formation of the 50:50 Source EV joint venture with TotalEnergies Marketing UK Limited see note 16.
+Additionally, Other assets includes £49.5m in relation to decommissioning costs for Gas Storage assets (2024: £55.3m). (ii) Represents the carrying value of development assets transferred from intangible assets (note 13) which have reached the consent stage and have been approved for construction and the reclassification of certain software assets to intangible assets. (iii) Exceptional impairment charges of £7.2m relate primarily to the Group's restructuring of SSE Enterprise (see note 7) (2024: exceptional impairment charge of £134.1m (relating to the Group's restructure) and Attrick)

+the Group's gas storage operations at Aldbrough and Atwickly.

+(iv) Disposals in the current year primarily relate to the derecognition of assets associated with the formation of the 50:50 Source EV joint venture with TotalEnergies Marketing UK Limited see note 16.